pharmacome/curation/chemical-biology.rst

 .. code-block::

     SET AssayType = "B"
     SET MeasurementType = "Ki"
     SET MeasurementUnits = "nM"
     SET MeasurementRelation = ">"
     SET MeasurementValue = "15000"

     SET Species = "9606"

     a(CHEMBL:CHEMBL911) => complex(p(UNIPROT:A8K338), a(CHEMBL:CHEMBL911))

 Zolipidem is not a very strong binder to the GABA receptor alpha-5 subunit, so it is unlikely we'll find an annotation as to its binding type.

 Binding Type
 ~~~~~~~~~~~~
-- *Full agonist*s are able to activate the receptor and result in a strong
+- *Full agonists* are able to activate the receptor and result in a strong
   biological response.
 The natural endogenous ligand with the greatest
   efficacy for a given receptor is by definition a full agonist (100% efficacy).
-- *Partial agonist*s do not activate receptors with maximal efficacy, even
+- *Partial agonists* do not activate receptors with maximal efficacy, even
   with maximal binding, causing partial responses compared to those of full
   agonists (efficacy between 0 and 100%).
-- *Antagonist*s bind to receptors but do not activate them.
+- *Antagonists* bind to receptors but do not activate them.
 This results
   in a receptor blockade, inhibiting the binding of agonists and inverse
   agonists.
 Receptor antagonists can be competitive (or reversible), and
   compete with the agonist for the receptor, or they can be irreversible